 Several alternative segments have been deleted at the southern end after on-site inspection to determine a preferred route for crossing existing transmission lines.
 Minor route segment changes have been made to better accommodate planned land uses or mitigate potential route concerns.

 The interactive and PDF maps below have been modified to reflect the changes.
 A decision on the preferred route is expected this winter.

 TVA is considering improvements to the transmission system in the south Whitfield and north Gordon counties in the Georgia area.

 TVA’s Center Point – Moss Lake 230-115,000 volt line extends from south of Dalton to the east of Resaca and Calhoun and powers six North Georgia EMC substations.

 This project would improve reliability with a second source of power to the area via a new 115,000 volt line extending from North Georgia EMC’s existing Swamp Creek Substation, located south of Dalton on the west side, to their Fuller Substation, located on the southwest side of Calhoun.

-TVA will hold two open houses on September 17 and 19, 2013 to provide information, answer questions and accept comments about the proposed transmission line.
+TVA held two open houses on Sept.
+17 and 19, 2013, to provide information, answer questions and accept comments about the proposed transmission line.

 The proposed project consists of about 20 miles of new transmission line.